semanticdata/gistmarklets/README.md

 - Make it so you can use whole Gist URL instead of just the Gist ID.
 - Investigate using a single file from a Gist.
   This would allow users to have a single Gist with multiple bookmarklets.
+- Swap current jQuery Bookmarlet Helper with a new fork.

 ## 💜 Attributions